car251290/Fullstack-soccer/README.md

 # React Js
 React has been designed from the start for gradual adoption, and you can use as little or as much React as you need.
 Whether you want to get a taste of React, add some interactivity to a simple HTML page, or start a complex React-powered app, the links in this section will help you get started.

+Instead, use useEffect.
+The function passed to useEffect will run after the render is committed to the screen.
+Think of effects as an escape hatch from React’s purely functional world into the imperative world.

+Unlike componentDidMount and componentDidUpdate, the function passed to useEffect fires after layout and paint, during a deferred event.
+This makes it suitable for the many common side effects, like setting up subscriptions and event handlers, because most types of work shouldn’t block the browser from updating the screen.

 # Tools use this Project

 * React